The official bulletin of the Art Libraries Society of North America, 1982-present.

 Art Documentation is the official bulletin of the Art Libraries Society of North America, 1982-present.
 It includes articles and information relevant to art librarianship and visual resources curatorship.
 Since 1996, it has been published twice yearly (spring and fall).
 The subscription to Art Documentation is included as part of membership in ARLIS/NA.
 Authors who wish to publish their work in Art Documentation should consult the Contributor Guidelines.

-To search Art Documentation contents 1982-present, use the LISTA database, provided by Ebsco.
+To search Art Documentation contents 1982-present, go to the journal home page.

 2014: Volume 33